euffelmann/bpc/README.md

     r2l = var(pgs_1000g_liab)
     ```

-After preparing the input, the BPC function can be applied as follows to compute the predicted disorder probabilities (with a population prevalence of 0.01 and a prior disorder probability of 0.5):
+After preparing the input, the BPC function can be applied as follows to compute the predicted disorder probabilities (for a population prevalence of 0.01 and a prior disorder probability of 0.5):

 ```
 ## R code: